Now 10% off, Our Custom Neck Gaiters Can Double as a Headband—and Proceeds Go to Charity

-You may have seen our neck gaiter accessory around each of our sister sites’ dedicated store pages, but for a limited time only, we’re discounting each one by 10% and donating a percentage of the sales to the charity Feeding America.
+You may have seen our neck gaiter accessory around each of our sister sites’ dedicated store pages, but for a limited time only, we’re discounting each one by 10% and donating a percentage of the sales to the charity The Trevor Project.
 Support your favorite site—and keep your face covered—while giving back to a benevolent cause.

 Advertisement

-For just $19, a portion of the proceeds will be donated to Feeding America, respectively.
+For just $19, a portion of the proceeds will be donated to The Trevor Project, respectively.
 Each gaiter is washable and reusable and can also be used as a headband, bandana, wristband, neck warmer, and more.

 Click here to purchase yours today, before they run out!